 Be sure to download or pick up your FREE copy of the market’s own newspaper (complete with directory and map!) or check out our market map on this page.
-You can find information about the market including answers to Frequently Asked Questions via the About menu on this site.

 We’re Here to Help.
 Our Staff is friendly and willing to help.
 If you need assistance please stop into our Main Office, Market Office, Auction Barns or stop one of our many staff members who you will see hard at work indoors and out.

 Find a Favorite?
 Due to the self-employed nature of our vendors and the scope and size of our market, we advise you to make sure you request business contact information, vendor space number and date(s) they set up in order to locate them later the same day, or on a return visit.
 Our market is VERY LARGE.